Sonia Corrêa

 The layers

 In its main layer, the Declaration diligently invests in compiling arguments to prevent “the frequent confusions” that, in the Vatican´s view, plague current uses of the term “dignity”.
 Recalling the relationship between dignity and reason established by Thomas Aquinas in the 13th century, it grounds the concept of ontological and inalienable dignity of every woman and man.
-And, in this framing, dignity is transcendentally inscribed in the difference of sexed bodies.
+In this framing, dignity is transcendentally inscribed in the difference of sexed bodies.
 Dignitas Infinita also insists that this is the correct frame to be used in a proper reading of the 1948 Universal Declaration of Human Rights.
 The text also distinguishes this Catholic concept of dignity from other conceptions, such as moral dignity, social dignity, and existential dignity that, as we know, also infuse contemporary ethical, political, and juridical debates and norms.
 It vigorously states that ontological dignity is true dignity that can never be “canceled”.

 “Human beings do not create their nature, which is a gift they have received.
 They can cultivate, develop, and enrich their own capacities.
 By exercising the freedom to cultivate the riches of this nature, the human person builds himself up over time.
 Even if he or she is not able to act with all his or her capacities, the person always subsists as an “individual substance… In his image, God created him, male and female.
 Humanity has a specific quality that makes it irreducible to pure materiality.
 The (bodily) ‘image’ does not define the soul or the intellectual capacities, but the dignity of man and woman.”

 The Declaration then explores the implications of this doctrinal tenet when applied to world realities, in particular in what concerns human rights epistemologies and heuristics.
-In that respect, it articulates the notion of ontological dignity with a vigorous critique of excessive individualism and “imposing subjectivities” when it contests a supposed proliferation of new rights:
+In that respect, it articulates the notion of ontological dignity with a vigorous critique of excessive individualism and “imposing subjectivities” while also contesting a supposed proliferation of “new rights”:

 “(Today) the concept of human dignity is also occasionally misused to justify an arbitrary proliferation of new rights, many of which are at odds with those originally defined and are often placed in opposition to the fundamental right to life.
 This perspective identifies dignity with an isolated and individualistic freedom that seeks to impose particular subjective desires and propensities as “rights” to be guaranteed and financed by the community.
 However, human dignity cannot be based on merely individualistic standards, nor can it be identified with the psychophysical well-being of the individual.
 Instead, the defense of human dignity is based on the constitutive demands of human nature, which do not depend on individual arbitrariness or social recognition”.

-In sintony with that view, Dignitas Infinita state that, quite regrettably, the cintenporary interpretations of the UDHR misuse the concept of human dignity to justify the arbitrary multiplication of new rights, as if “it were due to guarantee the expression and realization of every individual preference or subjective desire”.
+With respect to this particular elaboration, it is important to recall that in the course of the last ten years, a “critique of new rights” has been increasingly brandished by anti-gender and anti-abortion rights forces that propose a literal reading of the 1948 Human Rights Declaration (UDHR).[1]
+In syntony with that view, Dignitas Infinita states that, quite regrettably, the contemporary interpretations of the UDHR misuse the concept of human dignity to justify the arbitrary multiplication of new rights, as if “it were due to guarantee the expression and realization of every individual preference or subjective desire”.

 The text positively emphasizes the relational character of human dignity while at the same time attacking what it defines as “self-referential and individualistic freedom that seeks to create its own values, disregarding objective norms of the good and the relationship with other living beings”.

-What does the Declaration define in relation to “abortion”?
+What does the Declaration define about “abortion”?

-“The acceptance of abortion in the popular mind, in behavior and even in the law itself is a telling sign of an extremely dangerous crisis of the moral sense, which is becoming increasingly unable to distinguish between good and evil, even when the fundamental right to life is at stake.”
+“The acceptance of abortion in the popular mind, in behavior, and even in the law itself is a telling sign of an extremely dangerous crisis of the moral sense, which is becoming increasingly unable to distinguish between good and evil, even when the fundamental right to life is at stake.”

 What does the Declaration define in relation “theory of gender” and “sex change”?